 - Garlic tincture may cause menstrual changes

 Just to be sure you are on the safe side if you suffer from any known ailments check with your personal medic before taking garlic tincture.
+Also, as a precaution, try increasing the dose from only one drop a day, and seeing if any of the side effects are visible before moving onto a higher dose.

 If you want to use antibiotic garlic tincture, but you are concerned about garlic breath or garlic smell on your hands, here are a few tips and tricks to deal with these issues.